 Study Design Guidelines

 In an ideal study, the following components will be specified before the initiation of the experiments.
-In the first section of the Materials and Methods, which should be titled Study Design, state how you have addressed each of these points (if applicable):
+In the first portion of the Materials and Methods section, which should be titled Study Design, state how you have addressed each of these points (if applicable):

 - Sample size - How did you select your sample size?
 Did you use a power analysis to calculate the sample size necessary to achieve a reliable measurement of the effect?
 Did you alter this number during the course of the study and, if so, why?